MAGIC-AI4Med/MMedLM/README.md

 ![](assets/overview.png)

 ## News
+[202.5.3.7] We release [MMed-Llama3.1-70B](https://huggingface.co/Henrychur/MMed-Llama3.1-70B).
+With an aoto-regressive continues training on the newest MMedC, this model achieves superior performance compared to GPT-4 and supports 8 main languages.
+More details are coming soon.

 [2024.9.27] Our paper has been accepted by Nature Communications!

 [2024.5.24] ![](./assets/new.gif) We release [MMed-Llama 3-8B](https://huggingface.co/Henrychur/MMed-Llama-3-8B) and [MMed-Llama3-8B-EnIns](https://huggingface.co/Henrychur/MMed-Llama-3-8B-EnIns).
 MMed-Llama 3 is based on Llama 3 and futher pretrained on MMedC, and MMed-Llama 3 EnIns is a fine-tuned version with additional English instructions (from PMC-LLaMA).